 There are two main types of hyperplasia—usual and atypical.
 Both increase the risk of breast cancer, though atypical hyperplasia does so to a greater degree .

 Learn more about hyperplasia and breast cancer risk.

 Cysts are fluid-filled sacs that are almost always benign.
-Cysts are more common in premenopausal women.
+They are more common in premenopausal women.
 After menopause, cysts occur less often .
 Cysts do not increase the risk of breast cancer .

 Although most cysts are too small to feel, some are large enough that they may feel like lumps in the breast and may cause breast pain .
-In women younger than 30, cysts are diagnosed by ultrasound and for women over 30 (who are not pregnant), by a mammogram and/or an ultrasound.
+In women younger than 30, cysts are diagnosed by ultrasound.
+For women over 30 (who are not pregnant), cysts are diagnosed by a mammogram and/or an ultrasound.
 A biopsy is not needed for diagnosis .

-Often cysts do not need treatment.
-However, if they are painful or if they can be felt and might interfere with a clinical breast exam, they can be drained of fluid (aspirated).
-Sometimes cysts come back after being drained.
-If this happens, your health care provider may suggest you have them removed.
+Often, cysts do not need treatment.
+If they are painful or if they can be felt and might interfere with a clinical breast exam, they can be drained of fluid (aspirated).

 At this time, we don’t know what causes cysts to develop.
 Some researchers have suggested dietary factors, such as caffeine, might increase the risk of cysts.
 However, few data support a link between cysts and either diet or lifestyle factors .

 Learn more about the early detection and diagnosis of cysts.

 Fibroadenomas are solid benign tumors.
 They are most common in younger women (between the ages of 15 and 35) .